 What's the best small tablet you can buy in the UK?

 The tablet market has slowed down significantly over the last few years, so much so that the likes of Sony and LG don't even make them anymore.

-You can still rely on firms like Apple, Amazon and Samsung for this kind of device.
-We're talking tablets with a screen size under 9in as a typical full-size tablet starts at 9.7in.
+You can still rely on firms like Apple and Amazon for this kind of device.
+We're talking tablets with a screen size under 9in, as a typical full-size tablet starts at around 9.7in.

 They're typically cheaper than larger models and this also makes them more portable.
-Small tablets are great for travelling so you can take TV shows and books with you without adding much weight to your luggage.
+Small tablets are great for travelling, so you can take TV shows and books with you, without adding much weight to your luggage.

-Best small tablet 2019
+Best small tablet 2020

 If you don't need Google apps on your tablet then this is the best cheap tablet going.
 It's worth the extra spend over the Fire 7 for the larger, better screen, unless you're buying it for your kids in which case the cheaper Fire 7 will do just fine.

 And now you can use Alexa hands free, or pair the Fire HD 8 with the clever Show Mode dock to get an affordable smart display for home use.
 If you want to watch video on Prime and Netflix and not much else then this tablet is a no-brainer.

 Read our full Amazon Fire HD 8 (8th gen) review